 Roasted Quartered Chicken with Herb Sauce

 When the bird is hot from the oven, its toasty skin melds with the savory herb sauce for the most intense flavor.
+This recipe is one of our Better Basics: 10 New Takes on Family Favorites, see the others.

 - 1 whole chicken (about 4 pounds), quartered and backbone removed, room temperature